domRiddle/ASF/Command-line-arguments.md

 ---

+`--network-group <group>` or `--network-group=<group>` - will cause ASF to init its limiters with additional custom network group having `<group>` value.
+This option affects running ASF in **[multiple instances](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Compatibility#multiple-instances)** by signalizing that given instance is dependent only on instances sharing the same network group, and independent of the rest.
+Typically you want to use this property only if you're routing ASF requests through custom mechanism (e.g. different IP addresses) and you want to set networking groups yourself, without relying on ASF to do it automatically (which currently includes taking into account `WebProxy` only).

+Due to the nature of this property, it's also possible to set cryptkey by declaring `ASF_NETWORK_GROUP` environment variable, which may be more appropriate for people that would want to avoid sensitive details in the process arguments.

+---

 `--no-restart` - this switch is mainly used by our **[docker](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Docker)** containers and forces `AutoRestart` of `false`.
 Unless you have a particular need, you should instead configure `AutoRestart` property directly in your config.
 This switch is here so our docker script won't need to touch your global config in order to adapt it to its own environment.
 Of course, if you're running ASF inside a script, you may also make use of this switch (otherwise you're better with global config property).

 ---